Insynia/user_notif/README.md

 Now you can add the logic to create notifications when a user is followed by another one (the target).

+Example:

+`NewProjectNotif.create(target: self, user: self.user)`

+To create sticky notifs (notification staying on top of the list), you can add `sticky: true` when you create it.
+Like this:

+`NewProjectNotif.create(target: self, user: self.user, sticky: true)`

+Then, you can display it in your view like this: `<%= list_user_notifs(UserNotif::Notif.all.order(sticky: :desc, unread: desc, id: :desc)) %>`
+This line of code will display notifications by sticky first, then unread, then by id.

 ### Views

 To display your notifications, you can use some helpers: